Can I pass a yeast infection

 on a daily basis.

-Engage in some exercise to relieve any stress from your
+in some exercise to relieve any stress from your life.

-life.
-Running, biking, mediation and yoga are great
+Running, biking, meditation and yoga are great methods

-methods to relieve your mind and release toxins from
+to relieve your mind and release toxins from your

 While